Article

 Deciding on your system is really about understanding exactly how much of a system you need.
 It helps to map your current processes first to pinpoint exactly where inefficiencies or risks live.

-Before you invest, remember WICAP for the factors you should weigh:
+Before you invest, remember the most important questions and factors you should weigh:

 • Workforce – Are you managing desk workers, field teams, or both?
 How many?